 Pre-signed and Study Hall Passes:

 Pre-signed passes (generally rectangular yellow or white slips) are issued by specific subject teachers at the teacher’s discretion.
 Neither the librarian nor the library staff members issue such passes.
 Pre-signed passes are intended for students who cannot complete specific assignments adequately during their class time in the library and/or in their study hall room and need to use the resources of the library.
 The staff encourages this intent and discourages their use as licenses merely to meet friends and socialize.
+To this end, beginning on January 3, 2020, students visiting on pre-signed passes will be asked to sit at the tables or computers immediately adjacent to the circulation desk, where they can best focus and receive speedy staff assistance, if needed.
 Starting with the 2013-14 school year, pre-signed passes MUST be issued from the subject teacher making the specific assignment and contain a brief blurb stating the nature of that assignment.

 The library will accept pre-signed passes during all periods, every day after the 1st scheduling cycle in September.
 The staff reserves the right to reject unauthorized passes, and teachers are encouraged to use only the standard passes when issuing pre-signeds.
 Students with pre-signed passes must electronically sign in and out using an online Google Form upon their arrival and departure.
 Students with pre-signed passes are expected to be doing the assigned work for the teacher who issued their pass during their library stay.
 No pre-signed passes will be accepted during the two review days before end-of-the-year final exams.
 Early dismissal students who wish to stay in the library during period 9 must obtain pre-signed passes–preferably from an AP.